caterina-prior/PyCosmo_SimGadget/README.md

 `./N-GenIC parameterfiles/lsf_32.param`

-This will generate $32 x 32 x 32$ particles.
+This will generate $32^3$ particles.
 It runs the parameterfile that is stored in the `parameterfiles` folder and will save the generates data in the folder `./ICs/`.
 By default two initial condition files will be generated; The binary file `lsf_32` which is compatible with GADGET and `lsf_32.csv` which is a readable .csv file containing the particle positions and velocities compatible with the IPPL code.

 The initial conditions can also be generated in parallel with the command: